puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 - Deeds: A key-value store for game progress/completion data
 - Augmentations: A way to describe system hooks in outside of the API (e.g. in games, puzzles, admin tools)
-- Expressions & Scopes: A way to write simple logic for augmentations in strings
+- Expressions & Scopes: A way to write simple logic for augmentation-based integrations in strings

 ### Deeds

-When I initially designed Puzzmo's data-models, I knew completing a puzzle across all games would create `points`, `time`, `hints` but also accommodated for each game having different values which are unique to that game.
-So, we had 0 to 4 integers 'metrics' and a 'metrics string' array which correspond to different per-game stats generated while playing the puzzle.
+When I initially designed Puzzmo's data-models, I knew completing a puzzle across all games would create like:  `points`, `time`, `hints` etc, but I also accommodated for each game having different values unique to that game.
+So, we had 1 to 4 integers 'metrics' and a 'metrics string' array which correspond to different per-game stats generated while playing the puzzle.
 These variables get used for leaderboards, news, the completion table and other app-wide concerns.

 {{< details summary="Read our internal notes for per-game metrics"  >}}
 ```